Suryasingh072/Multi-Algorithm-Text-Encryption-Tool/README.md

-🧠 Multi-Algorithm Text Encryption Tool
+# Multi-Algorithm Text Encryption Tool

-A Streamlit web app to encrypt and decrypt text using three powerful algorithms — AES, DES, and RSA.
+A Streamlit web app to encrypt and decrypt text using three algorithms — AES, DES, and RSA.
 Designed for secure data protection and learning cryptography concepts.

-🚀 Features
+## Features

-🔒 AES (Advanced Encryption Standard) – Fast and secure symmetric encryption
+- AES (Advanced Encryption Standard) – Fast and secure symmetric encryption

-🧩 DES (Data Encryption Standard) – Legacy symmetric encryption for demo purposes
+- DES (Data Encryption Standard) – Legacy symmetric encryption for demo purposes

-🔑 RSA (Rivest–Shamir–Adleman) – Asymmetric encryption with public/private keys
+- RSA (Rivest–Shamir–Adleman) – Asymmetric encryption with public/private keys

-🌐 Streamlit Interface – Interactive and user-friendly
+- Streamlit Interface – Interactive and user-friendly

-📋 Copy or download encrypted/decrypted text easily
+- Copy or download encrypted/decrypted text easily

-🧠 Great for learning encryption and cybersecurity basics
+- Great for learning encryption and cybersecurity basics

-🧩 How It Works
+## How It Works

-Choose an encryption algorithm (AES, DES, or RSA).
+1. Choose an encryption algorithm (AES, DES, or RSA).

-Enter your text input and key (if required).
+2. Enter your text input and key (if required).

-Click Encrypt to convert plain text into ciphertext.
+3. Click Encrypt to convert plain text into ciphertext.

-Click Decrypt to restore the original message.
+4. Click Decrypt to restore the original message.

-For RSA, the app automatically generates a key pair.
+5. For RSA, the app automatically generates a key pair.

-🖥️ How to Run
+## How to Run

-Install Python 3.8 or higher
+1. Install Python 3.8 or higher

-Install required packages:
+2. Install required packages:

-pip install -r requirements.txt
+ip install -r requirements.txt

-Run the app:
+3. Run the app:

 streamlit run app.py

-Open your browser at http://localhost:8501
+4. Open your browser at http://localhost:8501

-🔐 Security Notes
+## Security Notes

-AES key must be 16 characters (128-bit)
+- AES key must be 16 characters (128-bit)

-DES key must be 8 characters (64-bit)
+- DES key must be 8 characters (64-bit)

-RSA generates public/private keys automatically
+- RSA generates public/private keys automatically

-Keep private keys secure
+- Keep private keys secure

-For educational and demo purposes only
+- For educational and demo purposes only

-👨‍💻 Developed By
+## Developed By

 Surya Pratap Singh
 Cybersecurity Enthusiast & Developer